versia-pub/server/docs/installation.md

 ## Requirements

 - The [Bun Runtime](https://bun.sh), version 1.1.24 or later (usage of the latest version is recommended)
-  - Lysand will work on lower versions than 1.1.24, but only the latest version is supported
+  - Versia Server will work on lower versions than 1.1.24, but only the latest version is supported
 - A PostgreSQL database
 - (Optional but recommended) A Linux-based operating system
 - (Optional if you want search) A working [Sonic](https://github.com/valeriansaliou/sonic) instance

 > [!WARNING]
-> Lysand has not been tested on Windows or macOS.
-It is recommended to use a Linux-based operating system to run Lysand.
+> Versia Server has not been tested on Windows or macOS.
+It is recommended to use a Linux-based operating system to run LysVersia Serverand.
 >
 > We will not be offering support to Windows or macOS users.
-If you are using one of these operating systems, please use a virtual machine or container to run Lysand.
+If you are using one of these operating systems, please use a virtual machine or container to run Versia Server.

 ## With Docker/Podman

-Docker is the recommended way to run Lysand (Podman also works).
-To run Lysand with Docker, follow these steps:
+Docker is the recommended way to run Versia Server (Podman also works).
+To run Versia Server with Docker, follow these steps:

 1. Download the `docker-compose.yml` file from the repository